bahodge/tomb-of-annihilation/sessions/Session 36.md

 We take a long rest and cook the rabbit meat.

 As we awake, we hear loud and loud footsteps approaching us.
 A massive T-rex busts through the ceiling.
 WE FIGHT!!!
 We kill the dinosaurs and harvest the hide and 4 bones of non-descript size.
+We killed what we think is the [[King of Feathers]]

 ## Next Time

-- Short
+- Head north towards the massive loot at the bazzar